0 3

 Where to Eat Oysters in Paris

 The lively Parisian bistro right next to the Gare de l’Est, Extérieur Quai serve €1 oysters every Wednesday night from 6pm until they run out.
-Retro posters line the walls and a pinball machine sits in the corner, this relaxed bistro has over 70 bottled beers to wash down your Huîtres.
+Retro posters line the walls and a pinball machine sits in the corner.
+This relaxed bistro has over 70 bottled beers to wash down your Huîtres.

 Parisian Oysters